Hugo22O/chrome-autoplay/README.md

 I found my self not being able to find the autoplay policy by browsing to chrome://flags/#autoplay-policy.
 Like suggested in multiple online forums.
-I found all answers out to date and had a hard time finding an answer to my question: *How can I **enable** autoplay so my videos automatically start playing, this is a must for my kiosk application.*
+I found all answers out to date and had a hard time finding an answer to my question: *How can I **enable** autoplay so my videos automatically start playing* as this was a requirement for my kiosk application.

 ## The autoplay policy